mpv-player/mpv/DOCS/man/input.rst

     ::

         MPV_FORMAT_NODE_MAP
-            (key and string value for each metdata entry)
+            (key and string value for each metadata entry)

 ``chapter-metadata``
     Metadata of current chapter.
 Works similar to ``metadata`` property.
 It